JCEE-Raven/JCEE-Raven/README.md

 - 👋 Hi, I'm Jaycee
-- 👀 I’m interested in primarily in Web Development but have a keen interest in arduino projects & Photography but thats not code based!
+- 👀 I’m interested primarily in Web Development but have a keen interest in arduino projects & Photography but thats not code based!
 - 🌱 I’m currently learning rontend web development with an eye on full stack
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I have a Massive obsession for PowerPc Macs & weird old cameras